rticommunity/rticonnextdds-usecases-umaa/sa_app_moderncpp/README.md

 This example has been developed as a simple User and Provider for the SA Service.

 The UMAA Type file folders(UMAA, BasicTypes) need to be in the working directory
-of the application to allow for the include paths to work.
+of the application to allow for their include paths to work.

 This example includes the UMAA 3.0.1 release idl files and is intended as a reference only.

-Customers are encouraged to reach out to the Services team to assist with any
+Customers are encouraged to reach out to the RTI Services team to assist with any
 implementation of the latest Release which is Distro D(CUI controlled).

-## Linux- Modern CPP
+## Tested compatibility
+- UMAA IDL files: 3.0.1
+- Ubuntu 18.04
+- Connext: 6.1.2, 7.2

-### 1. Prepare environment
+## 1. Prepare environment

-Set the $UMAA_HOME environment variable to this directory.
+- Set the $UMAA_HOME environment variable to this directory.

-Complete all the steps at the top level readme folder for the Linux environment.
+- Complete all the steps at the top level readme folder for the Linux environment/Modern CPP.

-Make sure you convert the IDL files to xml as well as compile the type objects
+**Note: Make sure you convert the IDL files to xml as well as compile the type objects
-to c++11 using the helper scripts
+to c++11 using the helper scripts**

-### 2. Build application :wrench:
+## 2. Build application

 To build, run make on the included makefile.